GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 # oxd 3.1.2 Documentation

 ## Introduction
-oxd exposes simple, static APIs to facilitate user authentication and authorization between web applications and OAuth 2.0 identity providers (IDP) like the [Gluu Server](https://gluu.org/docs/ce).
+oxd exposes simple, static APIs web developers can use to facilitate user authentication and authorization at an OAuth 2.0 identity provider (IDP) like the [Gluu Server](https://gluu.org/docs/ce).

 oxd offers long-term operational and security benefits for developers and organizations:

-- oxd centralizes and standardizes OAuth 2.0 across web apps of all languages, and an ever-rotating group of code contributors.
+- oxd centralizes and standardizes OAuth 2.0 across applications.
-- When new OAuth 2.0 vulnerabilities are discovered, or features are available, oxd is the _only_ component that needs to be updated--applications **never** have to be changed and regression tested.
+- When new OAuth 2.0 vulnerabilities are discovered or features are available, simply update oxd--applications **never** have to be changed and regression tested.
 - oxd is written, maintained and supported by OAuth 2.0 security experts.

 ![oxd-technical-architecture](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)